lgibelli/singularity-docs/index.rst

 download and assemble existing containers from external resources like `Singularity Hub`_ and `Docker Hub`_.
 You can use it to convert containers between the various formats supported by Singularity.
-And you can use it in conjunction with a file to create a container from scratch and customized it to fit your needs.
+And you can use it in conjunction with a `Singularity recipe <#recipefile>`_ file to create a container from scratch and customized it to fit your needs.

 Overview
 ~~~~~~~~